pinax/django-mailer/docs/usage.rst

 If you need to change the batch size used by django-mailer to save messages in ``mailer.backend.DbBackend``, you can set ``MAILER_MESSAGES_BATCH_SIZE`` to a value more suitable for you.
-By default, no value defined, inheriting django default behavior when passing batch size as ``None``.
+This value, which defaults to `None`, will be passed to `Django's bulk_create method <https://docs.djangoproject.com/en/2.1/ref/models/querysets/#bulk-create>`_ as the `batch_size` parameter.